 - Looking over workout logs, body measurements, or photos to see your progress

-- What benefits will you receive form this pursuit?
+- What benefits will you receive from this pursuit?
 More energy?
 The ability to play with your kids?
 The confidence to do that thing you’ve always wanted to do?

 Grab a notebook and answer the following question: What are some ways you can make this journey fun as heck for yourself?